-- Clamp the work-piece snugly in the vise, but don't over tighten! - The vise jaws must be parallel.
-Use a spacer block when cutting short or odd shaped pieces to keep the jaws parallel. - Support the descent of the saw with your hand as it starts the cut, or for the entire cut when cutting thin stock or if the saw drops rapidly. - Adjust the blade guides and rollers properly, and adjust the speed.
-The leading saw guide should clear the jaws when it descends, but be as close to the jaws as possible. - Check the work-piece to be sure it is free of defects (i.e. broken off tool bits, nails, etc.). - A minimum of three teeth must be engaged in the work-piece at all times or the teeth will be torn off of the blade. - Hold round stock securely with a "Vee block" in the vise. - The Horizontal Bandsaw is a flood coolant machine, the fluid that flows over the blade is recirculated.
-If the fluid is not flowing, don't use.
-Inform a Tech immediately and it will be refilled. - Note: Bandsaws are available to cut metals, wood or plastics
+- Clamp the workpiece snugly in the vise, but don't over-tighten! - The vise jaws must be parallel.
+Use a spacer block to keep the jaws parallel when cutting short or odd-shaped pieces. - Support the descent of the saw with your hand as it starts the cut, or for the entire cut when cutting thin stock or if the saw drops rapidly. - Adjust the blade guides and rollers properly and adjust the speed.
+The leading saw guide should clear the jaws when it descends but be as close to the jaws as possible. - Check the workpiece to be sure it is free of defects (i.e., broken-off tool bits, nails, etc.). - A general rule for selecting a bandsaw blade for your project is, Coarse teeth are for softer materials, and Fine teeth are for harder materials. - A minimum of three teeth must be engaged in the workpiece at all times, or the teeth will be torn off the blade. - Hold round stock securely with a "Vee block" in the vise. - The Horizontal Bandsaw is a flood coolant machine.
+The fluid that flows over the blade is recirculated.
+If the fluid is not flowing, don't use it.
+Inform a Tech immediately, and it will be refilled. - Note: Bandsaws are available to cut metals, wood, or plastics.